jonathanpv/mobi-slack-bot/README.md

   </a>
 </p>

-### On the Front-End
-- we don't have one but if you want to make one just create the files `public/client.js`, `public/style.css` and `views/index.html` and hack away!
-- drag in `assets`, like images or music, to add them to your project

-### On the Back-End
-- your app starts at `server.js`
-- add frameworks and packages in `package.json` these packages are usually found in npm
-- safely store app secrets in `.env` (nobody can see this but you and people you invite) plz no dox
-- we use axios for get requests
-- mongodb is used for a database why? because mongo sounds like mango
-- we tried keeping things neat by keeping things seperated which is why there's `src/channel-id.js` and more
-- look at some of the examples on `src/server.js` if you need help ping us on slack! hope you have fun and learn! :)

 ### Feature Overview
 * Members can easily access Mobi's frequently asked questions through a command
 * Browse the top posts of Reddit's r/programmerhumor within Slack